You are here

 Greetings From Ohio State!

-We are enjoying another busy Autumn Semester, and along with that, some excellent developments in the CBE program.
+We are enjoying another busy year, and along with that, some excellent developments in the CBE program.

-First, the ranking of our graduate program in the US News & World Report has risen from #26 to #23.
+First, the ranking of our graduate program in the US News & World Report is now #26.

 New faculty welcomed

-Second, but even more important than the first -- we have brought three new faculty on board.
+Second, but even more important than the first -- we have hired three new faculty.